 According to impact factor/citations, author feedback, and expert surveys, JMIR journals are consistently top-ranked.

 Impact Factor: The flagship journal of JMIR Publications, the Journal of Medical Internet Research (JMIR), was ranked #1 by Thomson Reuters by impact factor in the Medical Informatics category 6 times, including the latest version released in June 2017 (current JCR impact factor 2016: 5.175).
-The journal has a better impact factor than Plos One, BMJ Open, PeerJ etc. Regarding the sister journals, JMIR mHealth and uHealth has an inaugural impact factor of 4.636.
+The journal has a better impact factor than Plos One, BMJ Open, PeerJ etc. JMIR mHealth and uHealth is ranked #2 by impact factor in the medical informatics discipline and has an inaugural impact factor of 4.636.
 Other sister journals are on a similar trajectory.

 h-index (h5) / Google Scholar: Google Scholar ranks journals by a 5-year h-index (h5), and also according to that metric, the Journal of Medical Internet Research (JMIR) is ranked #1.
 It is remarkable that JMIR mHealth also makes the list of top 20 journal, as of 2016, even though it publishes for only 4 years, i.e. less than the 5-years taken as basis for the h5 calculation.